Mathieu-Villanueva/Test-Hivebrite/README.md

 ## Description

-This code allows to answer most of the prompts above.
+This code answers most of the use cases above.
 This are the gems I used :

 - FactoryBot : https://github.com/thoughtbot/factory_bot (to help with specs)